jacquessham/Spotify_Analytics_MyUsage/Data/ELT/Pipeline/readme.md

 This section documents the functionality of each task but the scripts can be found in the [dags](../../../Setup/dags) folder under the [Setup](../../../Setup) folder.

 ### elt.py
 This is the core DAG for the data pipeline, including creating table and the whole ELT process.
-There are ... tasks...
+There are 13 tasks.
 <br><br>
 More details coming soon...